-In this paper, a method is proposed to assess transient voltages sags caused by rotor swings.
+In this paper, a method is proposed to assess transient voltage sags caused by rotor swings.
 This can occur when generators experience large relative rotor angle displacements after a fault.
-The system may be assessed transiently stable, since no loss of synchronism takes place, but the voltage sag leads to critically low voltage levels and the system response should be considered unacceptable.
+The system may be assessed transiently stable since no loss of synchronism takes place, but the voltage sag leads to critically low voltages and, hence, to an unacceptable system response.